stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 !!! warning "Resource limits are enforced"

-    To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.
+    To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes.
+Processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.

 ## Slurm commands

-Slurm allows requesting resources and submitting jobs in a variety of ways.
+Slurm is the job scheduler used on Sherlock.
+It is responsible for managing the resources of the cluster and scheduling jobs on compute nodes.

+There are several ways to request resources and submit jobs.
 The main Slurm commands to submit jobs are listed in the table below:

 | Command  | Description | Behavior |
 | -------- | ----------- | -------- |